Geographic Map – Geospatial Analytics

 When you search for a topic, webLyzard analyzes the set of matching documents to determine all referenced locations in multiple sources.
 The geographic map is a visual tool to explore such spatial datasets, for example to investigate the regional distribution of news articles or social media postings.

-While the notion of a Geospatial Web has inspired our work for the better part of the last decade, the March 2017 release Mangrove Monitor takes webLyzard’s geospatial analytics capabilities to a new level.
-The geographic map has been rebuilt from scratch for optimized performance and a more effective information design, using custom base layers and adaptive tooltips to adapt the map to specific tasks, or export it for reuse in external applications.
+The notion of a Geospatial Web , or GeoWeb, has inspired our work for the better part of the last two decades.
+The Sagebrush Lizard release took webLyzard’s geospatial analytics capabilities to a new level.
+We rebuilt the geographic map module from scratch for optimized performance and a more effective information design.
+Custom base layers, adaptive tooltips and time-sliced animations increase the versatility of the component for various types of tasks.
+Moreover, different export options and the ability to embed the component enable its reuse in external GeoWeb applications.

-Try out the dashboard at asap.weblyzard.com
+Try out the dashboard at unep.ecoresearch.net

 Layout and Data Representation

-Advancing the State of the Art
+Advancing the State of the Art in Geospatial Analytics

 Developed in the ASAP and EVOLVE big data research projects, the geographic map supports very large datasets.
 It has been tested successfully with search queries returning more than 100 million documents.
 The screenshot above shows a street-level display with a tooltip for on-the-fly query refinements.
 The blue markers present anonymized cell tower activity data for the City of Rome.
 The system then overlays this information with geotagged Twitter postings (green = positive; red = negative).
 Thereby, analysts can easily discover communication hotspots during an event.
 This shows how semantic technologies together with advanced visual tools can transform statistical data into valuable repositories of actionable knowledge for interactive geospatial analytics applications.